-Academic buildings are open from 7 a.m.-10 p.m.
-Monday through Thursday and 7 a.m.-5 p.m.
-Fridays.
-Full-time faculty and staff are permitted access to any closed building at any time by using their assigned key fob, which electronically records the event.
+Academic buildings are open during times based on existing needs of the facility, as determined by the Senior Facilities Manager.
+Preauthorized fulltime faculty and staff are permitted access to any closed building at any time via key fob.
 Students must be accompanied by a faculty or staff member when in a closed building after regular campus hours.
-All outside building and maintenance contractors are required to register with the Facilities Manager's Office upon arrival and before working on campus.
-Access to buildings, offices and rooms by outside contractors is handled by staff escort or through the issuance and assigning of keys based upon need with designed access limitations.
+All outside building and maintenance contractors are required to register with the Business Office upon arrival and before working on campus.
+Access to buildings, offices and rooms by outside contractors is handled by staff escort or through the issuance and assigning of keys based upon need with designated access limitations.
 Each student and staff member has a university photo identification called a FLASHcard that may be requested by any security officer, police officer or university staff member to identify authorization for access.
 All campus grounds are inspected regularly.
 Monthly inspections ensure that all fire equipment and exit lights are functional.
-Fire drill and alarm testing exercises are conducted annually.
+Fire alarm testing exercises are conducted annually.

-Crime Prevention and Awareness Programs
+Crime Prevention and

+Awareness Programs

-Kent State Trumbull periodically offers programs and procedures to assist in the anticipation, recognition, and appraisal of crime risks and so that actions may be initiated to remove or reduce crime risks.
-Students, faculty, and staff are encouraged to take an active role in becoming educated about crime prevention and safety.
+Kent State TAC periodically offers programs and procedures to assist in the anticipation, recognition and appraisal of crime risks and so that actions may be initiated to remove or reduce crime risks.
+Students, faculty and staff are encouraged to take an active role in becoming educated about crime prevention and safety.

 Beyond Compliance BC training provides annual training for Kent State faculty and staff that focuses on key policies, laws and violence prevention designed to promote safety and enhance the culture of the university.
-All current Kent State University full-time and part-time staff must attend a minimum of two hours of Beyond Compliance (BC) Training for each fiscal year (July 1-June 30).
+All current Kent State University full-time and part-time staff must attend a minimum of two hours of Beyond Compliance (BC) Training for each fiscal year (July 1- June 30).
 All full-time and part-time faculty are strongly encouraged to meet this standard as this initiative benefits all members of the university community.
 See some of the relevant online offerings below: